Projects

 MeowLang — A toy programming language built using the Ohm grammar framework.
 A learning project that turned into a reasonably complete expression of how to use Ohm for real language tooling: parsing, AST construction, and interpretation.

 Flying Saucer — A pure Java CSS 2.1 HTML renderer.
-Originally built at my previous employer, Flying Saucer became an open source project with an active community.
-It's still used in some PDF generation pipelines where a pure-Java solution is required.
-I'm no longer the primary maintainer but the project continues.
+I started this project 20+ years ago and it has become an open source project with an active community.
+Though old, it’s still used in some PDF generation pipelines where a pure-Java solution is required.
+I'm no longer the primary maintainer but the project continues, and it even has it’s own Wikipedia page!

 IdealOS — An exploration of what a modern operating system UI could look like if designed today with no legacy constraints.
 More of a design document and prototype than a shipping product, but the ideas have influenced my thinking about desktop application design.